 - Non-herbal teas contain varying amounts of caffeine and antioxidants.

 - Non-herbal teas are made from leaves of tea plants.

-- The longer the oxidation time (fermenting) of the leaf, the higher the caffeine level A.
+- The longer the oxidation time (fermenting) of the leaf, the higher the caffeine level.

-- The amount of brewing time and the size and type of tea leaf can also influence how much caffeine is in the tea.
+- The brewing time, size of the leaf and type of tea leaf can also influence how much caffeine is in the tea.

 - Decaf versions of non-herbal teas still contain a bit of caffeine.

 - Made from the roots, berries, flowers, seeds, and leaves of a variety of plants not from actual tea plant leaves.

 - True herbal teas do not contain caffeine.
 (This does not include any other drinks that are called “tea” but truly are not, such as mate tea.)